togethercomputer/MoA/README.md

 - `--num_proc`: Number of processes to run in parallel for faster execution.
 - `--multi_turn`: Boolean to toggle multi-turn interaction capability.

-## Evaluation Benchmarks
+## Evaluation

-We provide scripts to quickly recreate some of the results presented in our paper For convinence, we have included the code from [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval), [MT-Bench](https://github.com/lm-sys/FastChat), and [FLASK](https://github.com/kaistAI/FLASK), with necessary modifications.
+We provide scripts to quickly reproduce some of the results presented in our paper For convinence, we have included the code from [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval), [MT-Bench](https://github.com/lm-sys/FastChat), and [FLASK](https://github.com/kaistAI/FLASK), with necessary modifications.
 We extend our gratitude to these projects for creating the benchmarks.

-### Preparation:
+### Preparation

 ```bash
 # install requirements